 This article is part two of an interview with clinical Psychologist Dr. George Simon the internationally-recognized expert on manipulation and character disturbance, and the bestselling author of In Sheep’s Clothing, Character Disturbance, and The Judas Syndrome

-You can read part one of this interview here: The experts guide to Manipulative people
+You can read part one of this interview here: The Psychology of Manipulation – Part 1

 In this article:

 - Impression Management